 - 1. Height exceptions shall not be permitted except by discretion of the council with the submittal of a conditional use permit or development agreement application. - 2.
 The maximum height limitations shall not apply to the following architectural features, not intended for human occupation: spire or steeple, belfry, cupola, chimney.
 Such architectural features shall have a maximum height limit of twenty feet (20'), as measured from the roofline. - 3.
 The maximum height limitations shall not apply to the following: amateur radio antenna; bridge tower; fire and hose tower; observation tower; power line tower; smokestack; water tank or tower; ventilator; windmill; wireless communication facility, or other commercial or personal tower and/or antenna structure; or other appurtenances usually required to be placed above the level of the ground and not intended for human occupancy. - 4.
-No exception shall be allowed to the height limit where the height of any structures will constitute a hazard to the safe landing and takeoff of aircraft in an established airport.

-- E. All new residential and accessory structures within any zoning district shall comply with residential setbacks. - F. Spite strips, common lots, phasing, or any other means of any type purposely or otherwise used to block services or development, including but not limited to sewer, water, streets, or utilities are not allowed in any zoning district within the City of Star.
+No exception shall be allowed to the height limit where the height of any structures will constitute a hazard to the safe landing and takeoff of aircraft in an established airport. - E. All new residential and accessory structures of any size within any zoning district shall comply with residential setbacks.
+Accessory structures less than 200 s.f. shall maintain a minimum 5' setback from all property lines. - F. Spite strips, common lots, unreasonable development phasing, or other means of any type purposely or unintentional that may result in the blocking of services or development, including but not limited to sewer, water, streets, or utilities are prohibited in any zoning district within the City of Star.